Want to participate in a short research study? Help shape the future of investing tools and earn a $40 gift card!

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.

 Sierra Bancorp already has institutions on the share registry.
-Indeed, they own 54% of the company.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+Indeed, they own a respectable stake in the company.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
 It's therefore worth looking at Sierra Bancorp's earnings history, below.
 Of course, the future is what really matters.

 Insider Ownership Of Sierra Bancorp